snotbane/penny/wiki/menu.md

 		`Using your superior observational skills, you notice an unusual brick that seems out of place... and a new path is opened.
 ```

-- The `used` attribute is automatically set to `true` when the user selects this option.
+- The `consumed` attribute is automatically set to `true` when the user selects this option.
 It can be manually overridden at any time.
 These buttons will be greyed out (but still selectable) by default.
 - The `visible` attribute will cause the option to not appear in the menu.
 In Ren'Py this is the equivalent of saying `"Option 2" if player_has_key:`.
 Generally this should be toggled off if the player is ***not yet aware of*** this option.
 - The `enabled` attribute will cause the option to be enabled or disabled.
 If disabled, the option cannot be chosen, but will still appear in the list.
 Generally this should be toggled off if the player is aware of the the option, but is ***physically incapable of carrying it out***.